joanbm/selfie32/README.md

+# Selfie32

+Selfie32 is a port of the [Selfie](https://github.com/cksystemsteaching/selfie) project to 32-bit RISC.

+## What works (DONE)

+* Adapted source code and Makefiles for 32-bit build
+* Parsing of C* code
+* Generation of assembly files
+* Generation of 32-bit ELF header for Risc-V 32
+* Debugger
+* SAT solver
+* Selfie on mipster (self-test)
+* Selfie on hypster (self-test)

+## What doesn't work or isn't tested (TODO)

+* Various options such as monster, mibster, mobster, etc.: Not tested
+* Test on a RISCV32 emulation: Not tested.
+Most-likely it will not work because the instruction format has not been changed at all

+## What will not be done, unless it is contributed (WONTFIX)

+* Adapt Dockerfiles for 32-bit
+* Adapting all the documentation for 32-bit

 # Selfie [![Build Status](https://travis-ci.org/cksystemsteaching/selfie.svg?branch=master)](https://travis-ci.org/cksystemsteaching/selfie)

 Selfie is a project of the [Computational Systems Group](http://www.cs.uni-salzburg.at/~ck) at the Department of Computer Sciences of the University of Salzburg in Austria.